Asthma: Causes, Symptoms and Best Treatment (Ultimate Guide)

 The Natural Asthma Education and Prevention Program (NAEPP) classifies it on the basis of its severity for better diagnosis and treatment.

-The classification is as following,
+The classification is as follows,

 - Mild persistent.
-In this type the symptoms last for more than two days a week.
+In this type, the symptoms last for more than two days a week.
 Still however doesn’t show symptoms daily.

 - Moderate persistent.
 In this type, the symptoms occur daily but not every night.
 However, they limit some daily activities.